idlesign/django-etc/README.rst

     * **site_url** does its best to provide you with a site URL whether request object is unavailable or not.

+    * **include_** allows a template name to include template variables.
+Allows fallback template if the target is not found.

 Documentation